- Do You Need To Quarantine Your Dog With Worms?

 If your dog has intestinal worms (roundworms, hookworms, tapeworms, whipworms), you can give the following medicines for early and quick recovery.

-- The medicines which contain the Pyrantel Pamoate helps in fighting round and hookworms.
+- The medicines which contain the Pyrantel Pamoate help in fighting rounds and hookworms.

 - Likewise, Praziquantel is beneficial in treating dogs having tapeworms in them.

-- Whipworms can be treated by inducing the medicine known as Fenbendazole.
+- Treatment for whipworms involves administering the drug fenbendazole.
 All the above medicines are readily available at a pharmacy.